OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 You can create many runbooks per project and share the [project variables](/docs/deployment-process/variables/index.md) that are available for that project.

+### Current Limitations

+**Scoping to Steps/Actions**
+- You cannot scope project variables to a Deployment Process step as well as a Runbook Process step currently, but we do aim to support this in the near future.

 ## Runbook Snapshots and Runs

 It is important to understand the difference between **Snapshot** and **Run**.